antidamage/CelShader/README.md

 **Final tip**

-If you're getting too many lines drawn, try either lowering the resolution of your textures or go into photoshop and apply a smart blur.
+If you're getting too many lines drawn on a particular texture but the rest of the scene looks alright, try either lowering the resolution of your textures or go into photoshop and apply a smart blur.
 The cel shader will pick up even tiny amounts of detail with the right settings, so go nuts and blur it a lot.
 If you're after a kind of water-colour fill effect, then smart blur is the way to go.